How do I request an in-class presentation from the Writing Centre?

 Appointment forms list date and time of the appointment; the student’s name, ID number, email, and year of study; the course the student is seeking help in; the reasons for seeking help; as well as the tutor’s name and the writing topics covered during the appointment.

-Yes!
-The Writing Centre Resources Moodle page hosts 50+ handouts on a variety of writing-related topics.
+We are slowly migrating all resources to this web page.
+For now, the Writing Centre Resources Moodle page hosts all 50+ handouts on a variety of writing-related topics.
 Faculty are welcome to repost these in PDF form or print and distribute them to students in class.
 Online grammar lessons and how-to videos can also be found on that site.

 We don’t assist with take-home exams for several reasons.
 Some of these reasons are practical; others are based on existing policies.